turnkeylinux-apps/tkldev/docs/setup.rst

 You're about to use TKLDev to build your first TurnKey Linux distribution.

-By convention, the source code for an appliance is placed within tkldev in /turnkey/fab/products (e.g., /turnkey/fab/products/core, /turnkey/fab/products/wordpress, etc.).
+By convention, the source code for TurnKey integrations is placed within tkldev in /turnkey/fab/products (e.g., /turnkey/fab/products/core, /turnkey/fab/products/wordpress, etc.).

 Clone the source code of `TurnKey Core`_ from GitHub::